pglen/comlin64/README.md

 Runlevel-Less operation

-    To boot faster, and exclude unneeded baggage present on a full system, ComLin Linux operates without the distinction of runlevels.
+    To boot faster, and exclude unneeded baggage present on a full system, ComLin64 Linux operates without the distinction of runlevels.
 The system instead, cycles through a set of shell scripts.
     To aid troubleshooting, checkpoints are introduced, and one can press the ENTER key to temporarily drop to a shell prompt.
 Exiting the temporary